smbutterfield/ibmt17-18/_11-further-part-writing/b3-tx-voiceleading1stand3rdinv.md

 The ii and IV are equal in pre-dominant function.
 However, if the ii is in first inversion (ii6) it functions as a IV(sub6).

+### Passing Chords

+Passing Chords: a set of chords in which the bass line moves in passing motion

+#### Example: In C

+Lead Sheet: G/B - F/A - G

+Soprano: G4 - A4 - B4

+ALto: D4 - F4 - G4

+Tenor: B3 - C4 - D4

+Bass: B2 - A2 - G2

+Roman Numerals: V6 - IV6 - V

+- all this parallel motion works because the chords are in first inversion
+- the parallel motion is in 3rds, 4ths, and 6ths

+We have a heirarchy of function.
+It goes tonic, dominant, then sub-dominant.
+Passing motion extends the function of one of these by using first inversion chords.